-Where judicious cuts had been made to accommodate timings, a few candidates were playing sections of music below the minimum requirements (Grade 4).
+Where centres made judicious cuts to accommodate timings, a few candidates played sections of music below the minimum requirements (Grade 4).

-A few candidates who played chordal guitar or chordal ukulele programmes played the pieces without providing a melody line to allow the performance to be heard in context.
+A few candidates who played chordal guitar or chordal ukulele programmes did not play along with a melody.
+Centres must provide a melody line to give a context for the performance of the chords.